-Established a test harness for cluster provisioning system by deprecating legacy tooling that relied on MySQL with a SQLAlchemy-derived schema which was used to run tests on ephemeral PostgreSQL instance.
+Implemented a test harness for cluster provisioning system by deprecating legacy tooling that relied on MySQL.
+A SQLAlchemy-derived schema which was used to run tests on ephemeral PostgreSQL instance.
 Accomplished progressive migration from MySQL by periodically refreshing a PostgreSQL instance for read-only services to use.

 Fully automated deployment of PostgreSQL databases using Salt.
-Enabled other team members to stand up new servers and promote standby servers in the case of a failure by editing a single Salt pillar.
 Database profiles defined such features as installation of custom extensions, proxy configuration, and point-in-time recovery.
 Administrative tasks such as major version upgrades, hot failover and status queries were also standardized using Salt execution modules.

-Release engineer for Job Engine and Desjob, the command-line tools used to create and start simulations on Anton and Anton2.
+Release engineer for Desjob, the command-line tools used to create and start simulations on Anton and Anton 2.
 Automatic failure recovery and data-driven error classification enabled simulations to survive faulty hardware or disruptions in access to network resources.
 Provided stable releases by maintaining multiple layers of verification, including frequent design discussions, code review, automated system tests and nightly replay of simulations.

-Key developer for AMS, an application server used to provide extensive record keeping and administrative control over running simulations as well as the physical and logical components of Anton.
+Key developer for AMS, an application server used to provide record keeping, administrative control, and state used by running simulations and the logical components of Anton.
 Time to deliver new features radically reduced through the introduction of a full set of unit tests.
-Provided the Operations with a responsive user interface for visualizing submachine and queue utilization.
+Provided the Operations team with a responsive user interface for visualizing submachine and queue utilization.